obones/openhab-binding-openmeteo/README.md

 * Save your configuration

 Finally, open the UI, search for one of the newly created Items, open the analyzer and select a future time range.

+Please note that if you apply a strategy to some items, the “default strategy” will no longer apply and you’ll need to create a “catch all” strategy yourself, as discussed [here](https://community.openhab.org/t/default-persistence-strategy-is-not-applied-if-a-group-configuration-is-defined/155022/3 )

 To access forecast data stored in persistence from scripts and rules, use the [Persistence Extensions](https://www.openhab.org/docs/configuration/persistence.html#persistence-extensions-in-scripts-and-rules).